-The monks and nuns communities of Sambodhi Sangha practice by meditate throughout the year.
-The monks and nuns do not accept, accumulate or use money, nor are there any attendants who manage money on their behalf.
+The monks and nuns of the Saṅgha practice insight meditation throughout the year.
+Not only the monks and nuns do not accept, accumulate or use money, but also they do not have attendant to accept or manage money on their behalf.

-Sambodhi Sangha propagates the original teachings of the Buddha in Taiwan as well as to other places around the world all year round, teaching the practice of Seven Factors of Enlightenment, and to attain in stages the three rounds and twelve aspects of the Four Noble Truths which put Buddha’s teaching into real-life application, solving daily practical problems and leading towards a bright and successful life.
+Sambodhi Saṅgha propagates the Buddha’s original teachings in Taiwan and other places around the world all year round, teaching the Middle-Path Practice, that is, practicing the Seven Factors of Enlightenment and hence, attaining in stages the three rounds and twelve aspects of the Four Noble Truths.
+By doing so, the Buddha’s teachings are applied and testified in real lives to help solve problems and develop a bright and successful live.